jorisvandenbossche/jupyter-demo/README.md

 # jupyter-demo
-Demonstration of Jupyter usage at the [UGent BW10](http://biomath.ugent.be/) department and elsewhere
+Demonstration of Jupyter usage at the [Ghent Univiersity BW10](http://biomath.ugent.be/) department and elsewhere

 To use a hosted Jupyter environment: